Shobhit20/Image-Captioning/test/Readme.md

-Put all the files for which the caption are to be generated in this folder
+Put all the files for which the captions are to be generated in this folder